SimoneTinella/Path-Planning-Robot-over-Voronoi-Diagram/README.md

 1) Create a Generalized Voronoi Diagram path over a map with obstacles.
 2) Return a list of Points to reach a point B starting from a point A.

-To create an obstacle you have to insert the vertices clockwise
+To create an obstacle you have to insert the vertices clockwise.
 Example

 std::vector<Punto*> obj;
 obj.push_back(new Punto(20,80));
 obj.push_back(new Punto(20,90));